ivankoros/qPCR_preprocess_tkinter/README.md

 3. Upload the plate diagram and the raw counts file into the application

- - Tests will be raun against the dimensions and contents of your file to validate them and provid visual feedback
+ - Tests will be ran against the dimensions and contents of your file to validate them and provide visual feedback

 5. Click upload

-  - Make note of the logs on the right hand side, pointing to possible statisical outliers needing your manual review
+  - Make note of the logs on the right hand side, pointing to possible statistical outliers needing your manual review

-6. Click download to donwload your output as an .xlsx or .xls file.
+6. Click download to download your output as an .xlsx or .xls file.
 It will open after saving.

 ## Animation